frictionlessdata/website/site/software/README.md

      <img src="/img/software/components.png" style="width: 200px; border:dashed 1px #555; padding: 10px; border-radius: 10px;" />
      <h3>Frictionless Components</h3>
    </a>
-   <p>Set of React components to visualize your metadata and data.
-Easy to integrate to your application.</p>
+   <p>A set of React components that are quick to integrate into your application for working with data and metadata.</p>
  </div>
 </div>

 </div>
 </div>

-## Visual Software
+## Applications and Platforms

-The Frictionless Data project provides data tools and visual applications to work with data.
-If you prefer working with data using a visual interface or service, this section is for you.
+The Frictionless Data project provides data tools and applications to work with data.
+If you prefer working with data using an interface or service, this section is for you.

 <div class="main-section black-text">
 <div class="features flex flex-row flex-wrap py-4">